LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 6.4	LAW REFORM ACTIVITIES AFFECTING CLIENT INTERESTS
+## Rule 6.4	LAW REFORM ACTIVITIES AFFECTING CLIENT INTERESTS
 A lawyer may serve as a director, officer or member of an organization involved in reform of the law or its administration notwithstanding that the reform may affect the interests of a client of the lawyer.
 When the lawyer knows that the interests of a client may be materially benefited by a decision in which the lawyer participates, the lawyer shall disclose that fact but need not identify the client.

 ##### Comment